SIBarcodeNetwork/ReadtheDocsMaster/Docs/conventions.rst

-Naming conventions
+Naming Conventions
 ==================

 .. _conventions-link:

-FIMS naming conventions
+FIMS Naming Conventions
 -----------------------

 Once tissues are available to be processed in the lab, they are divided into a batch, or batches, of tissues that will be processed together through the full laboratory pipeline (extraction through to sequencing).
-Each batch is also known as a “plate” and is saved as an “expedition” in the GeOMe FIMS database.
+Each batch is also known as a “plate” and is saved as an “expedition” in the GEOME FIMS database.
 These terms will be used repeatedly throughout our instructions for the FIMS and LIMS.
 Specimen spreadsheets must be completed for each plate of tissues prior to their processing in the lab.

 The SI Barcode Network creates the expedition name from [Fiscal Year][Project Abbreviation]
 	Example: FY19Orthoptera for the Orthopterans project from Fiscal Year 2019